morihs/go-apt-cacher/DESIGN.md

 As Go does not provide the standard way to decompress .xz files, go-apt-cacher ignores requests for .xz and returns 404 Not Found response.

+Other optional compression algorithms such as .lzma or .lz are handled the same as .xz.